 Edgar Allan Poe, the famed poet and author, served briefly in the military as a teenager, under the alias “Edgar A. Perry,” and was stationed for five months at Fort Independence in Boston harbor.

-According to the book “Everything Edgar Allan Poe,” Poe lied about his age was so he could avoid having to obtain his parent’s consent to join the military, something that was required of all recruits under the age of 21.
+According to the book, Everything Edgar Allan Poe, Poe lied about his age was so he could avoid having to obtain his parent’s consent to join the military, something that was required of all recruits under the age of 21.

 During his short stay at the fort, it is believed Poe heard about a famous duel that occurred there in December of 1817 during which a soldier, Lieutenant Robert F. Massie, was killed.

 Yet the story of Drane being walled up inside the fort is pure fiction.
 In fact, Drane actually continued his military career after the duel and later rose to the rank of Captain.
 He passed away in 1846 and his death was recorded in the U.S. Army Register that year.

 Although Drane was never walled up in the fort, several sources, such as “The Complete Illustrated Guidebook to Boston’s Public Parks and Gardens” indicate that during renovations at the fort in 1905, a skeleton was found chained to the wall of an abandoned casement inside the fort.

 If the discovery of the skeleton in 1905 is true, there may be a small grain of truth to the legend after all.

-“The Complete Illustrated Guidebook to Boston’s Public Parks and Gardens”; Richard J. Berenson, Jon Marcus
+Marcus, Jon.
+The Complete Illustrated Guidebook to Boston’s Public Parks and Gardens.
+Silver Lining Books, 2002.

-“Everything Edgar Allan Poe Book: The Life, Times, and Work of a Tormented Genius”; Shelley Costa Bloomfield
+Bloomfield, Shelley Costa.
+Everything Edgar Allan Poe Book: The Life, Times, and Work of a Tormented Genius.
+Adams Media, 2007.